 Are You Eligible For FMLA at Dollar General?

 There is no telling when an illness might arise.
 In the absence of paid leave, workers are stranded between working when sick or going home to take care of a loved one and risk losing their paycheck.
-Fortunately, FMLA leave caters to employees of Dollar General in such cases.
+Fortunately, FMLA leave caters to in such cases.

 According to the National Partnership for Women and Families (NPWF), 56% of Americans are eligible for FMLA leave, and almost 15 million workers take it annually.
 However, you might not know where or how to begin this tedious and detailed application process.
 Worse still, your FMLA leave request might be denied, leaving you further distressed.